Blog

 Parallels to REM Sleep

-It is also believed that EMDR may function similarly to rapid eye movements (REM) which occur naturally during sleep.
-Crick & Michison's (1995) model of "reverse learning" proposes that REM sleep is when our brains process daily events, sorting experiences into helpful and unhelpful categories.
-This mirrors EMDR's ability to recategorize distressing targets to be associated instead with positive cognitions.
-What was once a terrible thing that happened becomes a great example of resilience and an exercise in compassion.
+EMDR therapy is believed to work similarly to the rapid eye movements (REM) that occur naturally during sleep.
+According to Crick & Michison's (1995) "reverse learning" model, REM sleep helps the brain process daily events, sorting experiences into helpful and unhelpful categories.
+This process mirrors how EMDR works to reframe distressing memories, transforming them into positive associations.
+Through EMDR, what was once a traumatic event is recategorized as a powerful example of resilience and a source of compassion, promoting healing and recovery from trauma and other mental health challenges.

 What are the risks associated with EMDR?